-To his family and friends, I pay my deep condolences and pray that his soul rest in perfect peace.
+To his family, I pay my condolences and pray that his soul rest in peace.

 (Alhaji Alieu Mboge: Gambian Public Administrator, Entrepreneur, and Banjul Muslim Elder, born?- died 2 August 2020)